Accessible Trails in and Near Portland

 Terrain: Mixed pavement with areas of compact soil, loose gravel and occasional steep grades

-An extinct-volcano-turned-recreation-area, Powell Butte Nature Park has over 611 acres (247 hectares) and boasts 10 miles (16 km) of mixed-use trails.
-Take the Mountain View trail that starts at the interpretive center for rewarding views of Mount Hood, Mount Adams and Mount St. Helens.
+An extinct-volcano-turned-recreation-area, Powell Butte Nature Park has over 611 acres (247 ha) and boasts 10 miles (16 km) of mixed-use trails.
+Take the Mountain View trail, which starts at the interpretive center, for rewarding views of Mount Hood, Mount Adams and Mount St. Helens.

 Terrain: Paved